WHO WE ARE

 Glory to God for the things He has done!

 Joel accepted Christ as his Savior as a teen and rededicated his life prior to marrying Christie in 1992.
-They have been married for 30 years and have two sons Ethan (Mallory) and Reese (Bridget).
-The Lord has blessed them with three grandchildren, Christopher, Jupiter and Kelson.
+They have been married since 1992 and have two sons, Ethan (Mallory) and Reese (Bridget).
+The Lord has blessed them with four grandchildren, Christopher, Jupiter, Kelson and Callum..

 Joel has been involved with the concrete construction industry for the majority of his life.
 He worked with his father, Gail Puckett, in their family business before beginning his own company in 1992.